 The end of the year is fast approaching.
 All life is clouded by desire and thus the soul is blinded.
-That is so true and it has been a very tough year for me, but I know there is the bigger picture, and that we are all part of the light and the eternal “Om” and “I am.”
+That is so true and it has been a very challenging year for me, but I know there is the bigger picture, and that we are all part of the light and the eternal “Om” and “I am.”

 The Winter Solstice is approaching.
 Celts and other peoples from ancient times onward, celebrated that time of profound slumber, the longest night, the death before rebirth and, as a good blogging friend, Andrea, on her fine blog Harvesting Hecate , has pointed out, the time of dreaming.